zoran-php/fernet-nodejs/README.md

 // returns origin plain text message
 // Example: "This is a top secret message!" const plainText = f.decrypt(token);

+// You can also use static methods for encryption/decryption const fernetToken = Fernet.encrypt(message, key);
+const decryptedText = Fernet.decrypt(fernetToken, key);

 ```

 ## Fernet Spec